SolidWallOfCode/txn_box/doc/misc.en.rst

                match: [ "GET", "POST", "HEAD" ]
             do:
                deny:
-      -  preq-field@Access: "Allowed" # mark OK and let the request go through.
+      -  proxy-req-field@Access: "Allowed" # mark OK and let the request go through.

 If the method is not one of the allowed ones, the :code:`select` matches resulting in a denial.
 Otherwise, because there is no match, further directives in the outside :code:`select` continue